syllogismos/wysiwyg-ai-backend/elasticsearch/readme.md

 `sudo systemctl start elasticsearch`

 # Cerebro
-Start cerebro using the conf file in `elasticsearch/cerebro.conf` from this repository
+Start cerebro using the conf file in `elasticsearch/cerebro.conf` from this repository, put it in `conf/application.conf`

 you start it using the command

 `bin/cerebro  -Dconfig.file=/some/other/dir/alternate.conf`

+or using the shell script `cerebro.sh` using `sh cerebro.sh`